Edit

 This solution uses Azure PaaS solutions that operate under a pay-as-you-go framework to optimize cost.
 Expenses depend on the number of certificates that need renewal and the number of servers equipped with the Key Vault extension, which results in low overhead.

 Expenses that result from the Key Vault extension and the Hybrid Runbook Worker depend on your installation choices and polling intervals.
-The cost of Event Grid corresponds to the volume of events generated by Key Vault.
-At the same time, the cost of the Automation account correlates with the number of runbooks that you use.
+The cost of Event Grid corresponds to the volume of events that Key Vault generates.
+The cost of the Automation account correlates with the number of runbooks that you use.

-The cost of Key Vault depends on various factors, including your chosen SKU (Standard or Premium), the quantity of stored certificates, and the frequency of operations conducted on the certificates.
+The cost of Key Vault depends on various factors, including Standard or Premium SKUs, the quantity of stored certificates, and the frequency of operations conducted on the certificates.

-Similar considerations to the configurations described for Key Vault apply equally to the storage account.
-In this scenario, a Standard SKU with locally redundant storage replication suffices for the storage account.
+Similar considerations for Key Vault configuration apply to the storage account.
+In this scenario, a Standard SKU with locally redundant storage replication is sufficient for the storage account.
 Generally, the cost of the storage account queue is minimal.

 To estimate the cost of implementing this solution, use the Azure pricing calculator.
 Input the services described in this article.